-The project consists of four elements:
+The project consists of three elements:

-> Projects being presented in “Digital Africa”
+Projects being presented in “Digital Africa”

 Mark Kamau, Head of UX

 +500 SupaBRCKS, +300 KIO KIT